 The European Hockey Federation (EHF) is the continental governing body for the sport of hockey in Europe, Founded in 1958, EHF today has 43-member National Associations.
 For more information visit eurohockey.org.

 About Hockey Dreams Foundation (HDF)

-Hockey Dreams Foundation (HDF) is a charity focused on sport for development.
-Their main focus is education and personal development, where the hockey pitch is the learning ground.
-Founded in 2012, Hockey Dreams works globally.
-For more information visit hockeydreams.nl.
+As Hockey Dreams Foundation (HDF) our focus is on sport for development; education and personal development are central, and the hockey pitch provides the learning ground.